Iankumu/Payments/README.md

     - shortcode (Paybill or a Till Number)

     It captures the funds and tranfers them to the merchant's business shortcode and then stores the transaction details to the database upon success.

+### MPESA B2C
+This API is responsible for transfer of funds from a Business to Clients.
+This can be inform of `Salary`,`Promotion` or `Business Payment`.The configurations required are:
+-   Mpesa Initiator Password (Obtained from Safaricom)
+-   Mpesa Initiator Name (Obtained from Safaricom)
+-   Business Short Code
+-   Mpesa API Certificates(Sandbox or Production)

+-   #### **Simulate a Transaction**
+    This resource is responsible for initiating a transaction.It is accessed through the `POST` `api/v1/b2c/simulate` endpoint.
+Inputs required include:
+    -   phonenumber(For the recipient)
+    -   amount
+    -   remarks(Information associated with the transaction)
+    -   occasion(Additional Information associated with the transaction)

+    When Successful, funds are moved from the business shortcode to the phonenumber attached to the body of the request and a transaction response is returned to the server.

 ### Paypal
 This resource consists of the implementation of Paypal checkout API.
 Some of the configurations required include: